EQMG/Acid/README.md

 Ensure you are using a compiler with full c++17 support, on Windows we recommend using MSVC or [MinGW w64](https://sourceforge.net/projects/mingw-w64/?source=navbar).

 On Linux a GCC/Clang compiler is required, each package listed here is for Debian/Apt.
-Acid requires `xorg-dev`, `libopenal1`, `libglfw3`, and `libvulkan` to be available.
+Acid requires `xorg-dev`, `libopenal1`, and `libvulkan1` to be available.
+Read about how to setup [Vulkan on Linux](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html).

 Setup on MacOS is similar to the setup on Linux, except MoltenVK is used instead of Vulkan.